Maken-ki!: Manga

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
+Written and illustrated by Hiromitsu Takeda.
+It was published by Fujimi Shobo's magazine Dragon Age Pure, and later Monthly Dragon Age, after the former magazine ceased publishing.

+Volumes

 Anime

 An anime adaptation was announced on Monthly Dragon Age's official website in December 2010.
 In April 2011, Monthly Dragon Age confirmed that the anime series would air on television.
 Produced by AIC under the direction of Kōichi Ōhata with Yōsuke Kuroda as script supervisor and music by Cher Watanabe, the anime series began its first broadcast run on October 5, 2011.
+A second season, titled Maken-ki!
+Two, was animated by Xebec and aired in 2014.
 The first season adapts the first four volumes of the manga, while the second season features completely original, self-contained story arcs.

 The anime series is licensed by Funimation Entertainment (now known as Crunchyroll) in North America.
 A cast announcement was made on August 30, 2013, and the complete first season was released on home video on November 12.
 The series became available on the FunimationNOW video streaming service, and from March 2022, it became available on the Crunchyroll streaming service, after AT&T divested Crunchyroll to Sony Pictures Television in August 2021.